solana-nft-programs/token-manager/README.md

       extensionDurationSeconds: number,
       // The mint to accept payment for extension
       paymentMint: PublicKey,
-      // The max expiration limit on how long a rental can be extended maxExpiration?: number,
       // Whether this rental allows for partial extension or only in increments of extensionDurationSeconds disablePartialExtension?: boolean,
     },